MediaRon/wp-presenter-pro/readme.txt

 == Upgrade Notice ==

 = 3.0.0 =
 Fudged up the version numbers, so bumping to 3.0 so people can upgrade.
-Added background opacity to most of the core blocks.
+Added background opacity to most of the core WP Presenter blocks.
 Added option to change the slugs of the post type and taxonomy.
 Added experimental gradient to the Button block.

-= 2.1.1 =
-Removing muted video and loop video automatically.

-= 2.1.0 =
-Added ability to select a URL for video slide.
+Added option to mute/loop video slides.